lyon-fnal/devenv/README.md

 ```bash
 docker-compose exec <SERVICE> /bin/bash
 ```
-Exiting the shell does NOT stop the service.
+Exiting from that shell does **NOT** stop the service.
+You can `docker-compose exec` again.

-To start a service to the prompt without initializing (not typical),
+To start a service to the prompt **without** initializing (this is not typical and is used to debug the image),
 ```bash
 docker-compose run --rm --entrypoint /bin/bash <SERVICE>  # Not typical to run this way
 ```